 The patient lies comfortably on their back.
 If additional support is needed, a pillow may be placed under the arm from which the specimen is to be drawn.
 The patient extends the arm so as to form a relatively straight line from the shoulder to the wrist.

-Hands should be washed or sanitized, in the presence of the patient, before and after working with patients.
-Gloves may be worn when finding a vein but it is not required.
-Gloves must be worn during the actual phlebotomy procedure in its entirety.
+Perform hand hygiene in the presence of the patient, before and working on them.
+It is not required to wear gloves when finding a vein.
+Gloves are required to be worn during the actual phlebotomy procedure in its entirety.

+Performing a venipuncture

 Assemble supplies for collecting the blood specimen.

-Place a tourniquet on the patient's arm, just above the bend in the elbow.Choose the vein that feels fullest.
-Ask the patient to make a fist which makes the veins more prominent and easier to enter.
-Vigorous hand exercise pumping should be avoided because it may affect some test values.
+Apply the tourniquet 3 to 4 inches above the bend in the elbow.
+Ensure the tourniquet does not roll up, but remains flat against the circumference of the arm.
+Create a loop in the tourniquet to provide an easy one-handed release.

+Instruct the patient to make a fist but discourage hand pumping as it can elevate some analytes.

+Choose the vein that feels fullest.
 Use the index finger to palpate and trace the path of the vein.
 Thrombosed veins lack resilience, feel cord-like, and roll easily.
 Feel firmly, but do not tap or rub finger lightly over skin because you may feel only small surface veins.
-Always feel for the median cubital vein first; it is usually bigger, anchored better, and bruises less.
+Always feel for the median cubital vein first; it is usually bigger and closest to the skin’s surface, more stationary, less painful and is associated with the least degree of risk to underlying structures.
 The cephalic vein (depending on size) is the second choice over the basilica vein, because it does not roll and bruise easily.